MathBRIX/brochure-site/site/content/games/basic-addition-within-5-using-brix-known-sum.md

 +++
-title = "Basic addition within 5 using brix (known sum)" description = "Basic addition within 5 using brix (known sum)" slug = "basic-addition-within-5-using-brix-known-sum" url = "/kindergarten/basic-addition-within-5-using-brix-known-sum"
-grade = "Kindergarten"
+title = "Addition within 5 with a known sum | MathBRIX" pagetitle = "Basic addition within 5 using brix (known sum)" description = "In this game, children are introduced to simple addition, using different size brix to represent different numbers.
+Play online or get the app free!" pagedescription = "In this game, children are introduced to simple addition, using different size brix to represent different numbers." slug = "basic-addition-within-5-using-brix-known-sum" url = "/kindergarten/basic-addition-within-5-using-brix-known-sum" grade = "Kindergarten"